JuliaLang/julia/doc/src/manual/packages.md

 ### Tagging and Publishing Your Package

+!!! tip
+    If you are hosting your package on GitHub, you can use the [attobot integration](https://github.com/attobot/attobot) to handle package registration, tagging and publishing.

 Once you've decided that `FooBar` is ready to be registered as an official package, you can add it to your local copy of `METADATA` using `PkgDev.register()`: